Adrian-W06/leaflet_challenge/README.md

 # leaflet_challenge
 module 15
-Always show details

-readme_content = """# 🌍 Earthquake & Tectonic Plate Visualization
+ """# 🌍 Earthquake & Tectonic Plate Visualization

 This project visualizes real-time earthquake data and tectonic plate boundaries on an interactive map using **Leaflet.js** and **D3.js**.